fraxcco/teyvat-api-backend/README.md

 - **Rate Limiting & Security**: Built-in protection with validation, CORS, and configurable limits (e.g., 100 requests per 15 minutes).
 - **Open-Source**: Hosted on GitHub with MongoDB; extensible for adding new data.

+For full documentation and examples, see the [official docs website](https://teyvat-api-docs.vercel.app).

 ## Prerequisites

 - **Git**: For cloning the repo.